Emily Chan: Early life

-Since 2024, she has been in a relationship with Estonian singles skater, Aleksandr Selevko.

 Career

 Single skating

 Chan began figure skating in 2001 at the age of four.

 She competed at the novice level until the 2014–15 season.
 At the U.S. Championships, she finished sixth in 2013 and ninth in 2014 before winning the gold medal in 2015.

 In 2015–16, Chan moved up to the junior level.
 She made her ISU Junior Grand Prix (JGP) debut in Bratislava, Slovakia, finishing sixth.
 She won the gold medal at the 2016 U.S. Championships.
 She trained in Plano, Texas, coached by Aleksey Letov.

 Pair skating

 Early years

 Chan competed for three seasons in juvenile pairs with J. Daniel Vallecilla.
 In December 2008, the two won the juvenile title at the 2009 U.S. Junior Championships.
-Nicole Sciarrotta Nichols coached the pair in Texas.
+Nicole Sciarrotta Nichols and Karla Atwood coached the pair in Texas.